loiccoyle/clinja/README.md

   <a href="./LICENSE.md"><img src="https://img.shields.io/badge/license-MIT-blue.svg"></a>
 </p>

-clinja is smart and versatile command line interface for [`jinja`](https://github.com/pallets/jinja).
+clinja is a versatile command line interface for [`jinja`](https://github.com/pallets/jinja).

 # Instalation

-clinja should run just fine on Windows, macOS and \*nix, to install open up a terminal and run:
+clinja should run just fine on Windows, macOS and Linux, to install open up a terminal and run:
 ```
 pip install clinja
 ```